 The collection period of the losses ranges between January 2005 and June 2014.
 Losses have been scaled by an unknown factor for anonymity reasons.
-The minimal amount considered is $25,000 \in$ (so that we have a sample of extreme losses, where the GPD is a reasonable hypothesis for the severity distribution, see e.g. Embrechts et al. [1997], Beirlant et al. [2005]).
+The minimal amount considered here is 25,000€, so that we have a sample of extreme losses, where the GPD is a reasonable hypothesis for the severity distribution5.
+Such an approach can be related to the Peak-Over-Threshold technique [see e.g. Embrechts et al., 1997, Beirlant et al., 2005, Chavez-Demoulin et al., 2016].
 We have access to the exact date of each loss, meaning that we can assign each loss to a specific year and a specific quarter, and compute the total loss for each quarter.
-We work on a quarterly basis as we wouldn't have enough time periods to estimate correctly the transition probabilities of the model otherwise.
-However, on a regulatory point of view, banks are expected to define the capital reserve for a horizon of one year.
-In this case, a simple addition of the forecast capital for 4 consecutive quarters could be used.
+On a regulatory point of view, banks are expected to define the capital reserve for a horizon of one year but we work on a quarterly basis, as we would not have enough time periods to estimate correctly the transition probabilities of the model otherwise.
+If one want to obtain yearly measures, a simple addition of the forecast capital for four consecutive quarters could be used.
 As in Cope et al. [2012] and Chavez-Demoulin et al. [2016], we adjust the loss amounts for inflation, using the Italian consumer price index from the OECD website.
 The final loss amounts used to fit the model are obtained by subtracting the collection threshold $(25,000 \in)$ to the adjusted loss amount (it can be reinstated later to shift all losses from this amount, the other parameters being not affected by this transformation).
-Figure 3 shows the evolution of the total loss per quarter, the number of losses per quarter as well as the distribution of the loss amounts over time (in the log scale).
+Figure 6 shows the evolution of the total loss per quarter, the number of losses per quarter as well as the distribution of the loss amounts over time (in the log scale).
 The number of losses per quarter ranges between 8 and 54.
 We observe a decrease of the number of losses starting in 2008.
 Regarding the total loss, we face a big spike in the second quarter of 2009, due to a single extremely large loss.
 The total loss during that quarter is twice as big as the second biggest observed total loss, taking place in 2006.
 Following this spike, the average total loss per quarter seems to remain at much lower levels until the end of the considered period.